RysbekTokoev/pytorch-snake-ai/README.md

 pip install -r requirements.txt python3 main.py
 ```
+!If any troubles with installing pytorch please check https://pytorch.org/get-started/locally/
 To run the code with pre-trained model run main.py with a path to the model as an argument:
 ```
 python3 main.py model/model.pth